Swiss Consumer Credit Act (FLCC) Explained Simply, 2026

 4. Legally determined maximum interest rate (Art.
 14)

-- 14 percent for overdraft loans, which are used, for example, for installment facility options on credit cards.
+- A maximum of 12 percent for overdraft loans, which are used, for example, for installment facility options on credit cards.

 5. Obligation to report loans (Art.
 25)